Senior Theses

 Overview

 You must submit your choice of adviser and topic in Canvas by 3:00pm October 3.
-Your adviser must have a full-time faculty appointment at Princeton University.
+Your adviser must have a faculty appointment at Princeton University.
 Your adviser can be one of your junior paper advisers, but need not be.
-If your adviser does not have their primary appointment in the Physics Department, you must communicate your choice of second reader in Canvas by October 3, and this second reader must have a full-time faculty appointment at Princeton University with their primary appointment in the Physics Department.
+If your adviser neither has a primary appointment in the Physics Department nor an associated faculty appointment, you must communicate your choice of second reader in Canvas by October 3, and this second reader must have a faculty appointment at Princeton University with a primary or associated appointment in the Physics Department.

 You must turn in a draft of content for your senior thesis by 3:00pm January 16, as explained in the section entitled Fall term draft.